Last updated November 1, 2021.

 Bacteria are that ubiquitous and that tough.

-In this engaging TED Talk, nutritionist, microbiologist and neuroscientist Ruairi Robertson explains that our gut bacteria are as naturally diverse as an Amazon rainforest.
+In this engaging TEDx Talk on YouTube, nutritionist, microbiologist, and neuroscientist Ruairi Robertson explains that our gut bacteria are as naturally diverse as an Amazon rainforest.

-Unfortunately, our war on bacteria has left our collective gut a barren wasteland instead.
+Unfortunately, our war on bacteria has left our collective intestines a barren wasteland instead.

-These live bacteria can positively impact your brain health and function in an amazing variety of ways.
+They can positively impact your brain health and function in a variety of ways.

-They may be the next generation of treatment for anxiety, depression, and other mental disorders.
+They show promise for becoming the next generation of treatment for anxiety, depression, and other mental disorders.

-But, in the meantime, you can optimize your intestinal microflora by eating a diet that contains both probiotics and prebiotic foods, and taking the right probiotic supplements.
+But, in the meantime, you can optimize your intestinal microflora by eating a diet that contains both probiotics and prebiotic foods, taking appropriate probiotic supplements, and by limiting your use of antibiotics and other known factors that destroy good bacteria.

-Encouraging the growth of good gut bacteria may be one of the most important things you can do for your mental well-being.
+Encouraging the growth of good gut microbes is a very important step that you can take to optimize your mental health.